Rotor ship: Modern vessels

 In 2020 Sea-Cargo retrofitted the ro-ro vessel SC Connector with two 35-metre Norsepower tilting rotor sails.
 The system allows the rotors to be lowered to pass under bridges.
 According to the operator, the installation enables average fuel savings of around 25% and, under favourable conditions, allows the vessel to operate entirely on wind power.
 The SC Connector entered service with the new system in early 2021.

 Scandlines operates two hybrid ferries with rotorsail, M/F Copenhagen and M/F Berlin.

 In October 2023 Airbus announced that it had commissioned six ships with Flettner rotors for entry into service in 2026 to transport aircraft sections to its US assembly line.

+Stena Line commissioned the 'NewMax' Connecta RoRo ship in January 2026 to be used on the Belfast-Heysham routes.